didi/LogicFlow/sites/docs/docs/tutorial/basic-node.en-US.md

 ### Node `model` and `view`

+`model`: Data layer containing various styles (such as borders, colors), shapes (dimensions, vertex positions), and business properties of nodes.

+`view`: View layer controlling the final rendering effects of nodes.
+By modifying the `model`, custom nodes can be created, while more complex SVG elements can be customized on the `view`.

-When customizing a node, we need to define the `model` and `view` of the node.
-This is because LogicFlow is based on the MVVM pattern and needs to define more complex node appearances by overriding the methods related to getting styles on the definition `model` and overriding `getShape` on `view`.
+LogicFlow is based on the MVVM pattern.
+When customizing a node, we can redefine its `model` and `view`.
+This involves overriding methods in the `model` to obtain style-related information and overriding `getShape` in the `view` to define complex node appearances.

-Here's an example of a custom node based on a built-in node 👇 with node customization implemented in a different way 😊
+Here's an example of customizing a node by inheriting and overriding the `model`.
+Customizing nodes can be achieved using different approaches 😊.

 <code id="node-custom" src="../../src/tutorial/basic/node/custom"></code>

+[lf.register](../api/detail/index.en-US.md#register): Register custom nodes.
+After registration, custom nodes can be used.

 :::info